SSWConsulting/SSW.Rules.Content/rules/have-azure-active-directory-password-hash-synchronization-activated/rule.md

 <!--endintro-->

-AAD PHS synchronizes the password in on-premises AD with AAD so you can use your on-premises password to login to cloud services, like Azure or Office 365.
-It also allows you to implement Seamless Sign-On for domain-joined machines, so users don't need to login twice when opening their emails in a browser, for example.
+AAD PHS synchronizes the password in on-premises AD with AAD so you can use your on-premises password to log in to cloud services, like Azure or Office 365.
+It also allows you to implement Seamless Sign-On for domain-joined machines, so users don't need to log in twice when opening their emails in a browser, for example.

 AAD PHS also allows you to have an absolute lean infrastructure on-premises, as the only needed moving part is Azure AD Connect Sync to be installed in a server or Domain Controller.
 No agents or internet-facing machines necessary.